 Ionia Public Schools Virtual Middle/High School Welcomes Students in Grades 6-12

-Ionia Public Schools Virtual Middle/High School, located on Main Street, helps Ionia Public Schools accomplish its mission to educate all students by offering a variety of Edgenuity/E2020 classes and hours for students in grades 6-12.
+Ionia Public Schools Virtual Middle/High School, located at the Ionia Middle School Art Wing Building, helps Ionia Public Schools accomplish its mission to educate all students by offering a variety of Edgenuity/E2020 classes and hours for students in grades 6-12.
 To attend IPS Virtual Middle/High School, students and parents must schedule an appointment to meet with the Principal, Mr. Duley, and the virtual teacher, Mr. Noffke.
 The parents, student, and Mr. Noffke will agree on a certain amount of hours per week that the student will be required to come into the school to work, and a certain amount of time that work must be done at home.
 IPS Virtual Middle/High School is an affiliate of Douglas R. Welch High School.
 All IPS Virtual Middle/High School students will receive a Douglas R. Welch High School diploma as well as follow the Douglas R. Welch High School calendar of events.

 Middle school age students who struggle with traditional classroom and school settings may enroll at IPS Virtual Middle/High School to complete their school requirements after approval from Mr. Duley.